How To Tell The Gender Of Your Bearded Dragon

 4. Observe The Birthing-Belly Structure

-behavior differences between male and female bearded dragons
+behavior of female and male bearded dragons

 Do Female Bearded Dragons Behave Differently Than Males?

-If you are wondering whether your beardie behaves differently based on their gender, the answer is yes.
-Female bearded dragons do act differently than males; they are less aggressive, much more docile, and portray far less territoriality in comparison.
+Female bearded dragons do act differently than males; they are less aggressive, much more docile, and exhibit far less territoriality.

 What About The Male Bearded Dragons?